 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.

-The POWs had the job of burying the dead and did this by working in teams of four men.
+The POWs had the job of burying the dead.
+To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
+It was not uncommon for someone on this detail to see the body of a friend.

 In July 1942, the family received a second letter.
 The following is an excerpt from it.
 The following is an excerpt from it.